-- a) Reduce the total chemical burden on the environment; - b) Minimise the detrimental impacts of HSNO activities on Ngāi Tahu taonga; - c) Encourage the development and use of low risk alternatives; - d) Consider the benefits to be gained from HSNO related activities as well as the risks; - e) Encourage the use of appropriate species for safety testing, to ensure the taxonomic and physiological status of test species are relevant to New Zealand endemic species; - f) Participate in the development of key EPA policies relating to HSNO matters, including new technologies.
+- a) Advocate for the reduction of the total chemical burden on the environment; - Minimise the detrimental impacts of HSNO activities on Ngāi Tahu taonga and the Ngāi Tahu takiwā; - c) Encourage the development and use of low risk alternatives; - d) Consider the benefits to be gained from HSNO related activities as well as the risks; - e) Encourage the use of appropriate species for ecotoxicology testing, to ensure the taxonomic and physiological status of test species are relevant to New Zealand endemic species; - f) Participate in the development of key EPA policies relating to HSNO matters, including new technologies.

-The EPA will:
+The Crown will:

-- a) Support EPA in requiring that applications to release a new hazardous substance be publicly "notified"; - b) Expect the EPA to reassess existing authorized hazardous substances of a regular cycle; - c) Initiate early engagement with Te Rūnanga on HSNO matters; - d) Require the EPA, applicants and other relevant stakeholders to identify cultural risks, and ways to address such risks related to HSNO activity; - e) Integration of mātauranga Māori in policy frameworks and in decision making.
+- a) Require that applications to release a new hazardous substance be publicly "notified"; - b) Require that new organism (genetically modified and non-genetically modified) applications for release are notified and require agreement from Te Rūnanga prior to release; - Partner with Ngāi Tahu if a New Organism application will impact Ngāi Tahu taonga and the Ngāi Tahu takiwā; - d) Reassess existing authorized hazardous substances on a regular cycle; - e) Initiate early engagement with Te Rūnanga on HSNO matters; - f) Require applicants and other relevant stakeholders to identify cultural risks, and ways to address such risks related to HSNO activity; - g) Provide for expression of mātauranga ā Ngāi Tahu in policy frameworks and in decision making.